Planning Your Travel Itinerary: A Guide to Sculpt Your Trip

 5. Book Your Flights and Hotels

 Did you get your destination set?
 Good.
 Now it’s time to book flights and hotels!
 Several apps and websites can allow you to get cheaper flights.
-Make sure to research and see if they offer discounts or coupons.
+Make sure to research and see if they offer discounts or coupons and find out the best day to book flights before you decide when to depart.
 You can also use your travel credit card and receive your sign-up bonus to get cheaper flights.
 All these can help you find affordable, comfortable flights!

 If you’re traveling for less than two weeks and have a fixed itinerary, you can book hotels for the length of your trip to give you peace of mind.
 If you’re going on a journey that will last longer than two weeks, just book for the first few days.
 This way you will have somewhere to stay when you arrive.
 You will get insider tips from your hotel/hostel staff as well as other travelers once you arrive.
 You can then prepare the next move based on the information you’ve gathered.
 Although you have the option of booking more than your first few nights, you will find that you need to change your plans once you arrive.